SanjanaSunkara1/cardio-tree-classifier/README.md

 - **Dataset**: `heartDisease_2020_sampling.csv` — contains relevant features for predicting cardiovascular risk. :contentReference[oaicite:2]{index=2}
 - **Purpose**: Provides a simplified, real-world-like dataset for learning classification workflows.
-- *(Optional Context)*: Decision tree models are prized for their interpretability and have been shown to achieve reasonably high accuracy (often around 80–85%) in heart disease prediction tasks. :contentReference[oaicite:3]{index=3}
+- Decision tree models are prized for their interpretability and have been shown to achieve reasonably high accuracy (often around 80–85%) in heart disease prediction tasks.

 ---